Don’t know where to start knitting? Have a look at this Quick Knitting Guide for Beginners to start your journey with ease and confidence!

 1. Straight Needles

-They are the classic needles that everyone uses when they start their knitting journey.
-Mostly then come in a set of two with a knob or a supporter at the end.
-And are used for flat projects, such as scarves and dishcloths.
+They are the classic ones that everyone uses when they start their knitting journey.
+Most of the time, you will get them in a set of two with a knob or a supporter at the end.
+And are used for mostly flat projects, such as scarves and dishcloths.

 2. Circular Needles